CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 * Be a member of [CSCRC-SCREED](https://github.com/CSCRC-SCREED) organization on GitHub.
 (Please contact masooma.iftikhar@data61.csiro.au for membership.)
 * Prepare the dataset(s) according to the [SCReeD Dataset Preparation Guidelines](https://github.com/CSCRC-SCREED/cscrc-screed.github.io/blob/main/assets/docs/SCReeD%20Dataset%20Preparation%20Guidelines.docx) (Click View Raw to download).
 * Download and fill all relevant metadata in the [SCReeD Dataset Declaration Form](https://github.com/CSCRC-SCREED/cscrc-screed.github.io/blob/main/assets/docs/SCReeD%20Dataset%20Declaration%20Form.docx) (Click View Raw to download).
+* Also fill all relevant metadata in the [online form](https://forms.office.com/r/ma1sQXBR71) before uploading.

 ## The Uploading Process
 Once you are done its time to upload the dataset.
 To upload the datasets, there are two methods, user can follow either of them.